a woman with yellow lips and eyes closed

 A bad day is just that: it’s only a day.
-See it as something finite, limited to the hours you have to stay awake for it.
-It would make it more bearable.
+See it as something finite and limited.
+Knowing that all bad days pass, makes it much more bearable.

 Our tips below are sorted into two situations: